-There is one study in the database on niacin; the confidence rating is 20.
+There is one study in the database on niacin; the research rating is 20.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for niacin as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for niacin as a whole; there are also individual ratings for the claims below.

 Products Containing Niacin

 |Products Names||Amount of Niacin|

 |Shred X Thermogenic Powder||25mg|

 |Full list of all 721 products containing Niacin.|

 The overall ratings above are an average of the individual claim ratings below.
 Individual claims may have higher or lower ratings compared to the supplement's overall rating.
 For example, some supplements may have excellent backing for one claim, but be completely useless for another.
 Click on a claim below for more information.

 |improve cycling performance||increase strength|